17th February 2021

 Best Practice Tips for COVIDSafe Churches and Ministries

-Everyone has a role to play in slowing the spread of coronavirus (COVID-19).
-As restrictions ease, it is even more important you take extra steps to keep each other safe.
+Everyone has a role to play keeping each other safe.
 Detailed below are recommendations from the BUV for COVIDSafe churches and ministries (subject to current restrictions).
 If in doubt, please ring the Victorian Coronavirus Hotline 1800 675 398 and seek advice specific to your circumstances.

 Be COVIDSafe